deslicer/dev1666/setup-your-personal-ai-sidekick.md

 By the end of this lab, you'll have:
 - ✅ A fully functional AI Sidekick running on your machine
 - ✅ Real-time connection to your Splunk environment via MCP
-- ✅ Access to specialized AI agents for search, research, and administration
+- ✅ Access to specialized AI agents including FlowPilot workflows
 - ✅ A web interface to interact with your AI Sidekick
 - ✅ Understanding of the modular agent architecture